thesuperiorsupriya/JellyFishDetection/README.md

 Normalize and resize images to a consistent format suitable for model training.
 Model Selection:

-Evaluate and choose appropriate object detection models such as Faster R-CNN, YOLO (You Only Look Once), or SSD (Single Shot Multibox Detector).
-Consider implementing segmentation models like U-Net or Mask R-CNN for more precise jellyfish delineation.
+YOLO (You Only Look Once) is used in the model.

 Training and Validation:

 Split the dataset into training, validation, and test sets ensuring a balanced distribution of jellyfish species and environmental conditions.